gh0stKn1ght/MIST/README.md

 The usage is very simple: run `python launcher.py` and follow instructions.

 To login into Discord with Discord token see instructions in the 'login_with_token' file.
+### Warning: you will always need to build .exe file on a Windows machine with installed dependencies!